3 Thinking Errors Keeping You in a Career Rut

 A defiant commitment to the strategies, projects, or plans you’ve already invested time, money, and energy into, long after they stopped producing positive or desired results.

-Listen for the Buzzers
+Listen For the Buzzers

 Because thinking errors are inherently internal, it is imperative that you pay closer attention to how these biases are shaping (aka limiting) your internal logic and external choices.

-“I won’t know what to say when people ask me what I do…” or
+“I won’t know what to say when people ask me what I do…”

 “What if I can’t earn as much as I earn here?”

+Bzzzztt.
 This is textbook loss aversion.

-“At least everyone knows me here, and I know how to work through the dysfunction here.” or
+“At least everyone knows me here, and I know how to work through the dysfunction here.”

 “What if the next job just has different problems?”

+Bzzzztt.
 This is textbook status quo bias.

-“I can't walk away now…” or
+“I can't walk away now…”

 “Maybe if I work harder, I can make it better…”

+Bzzzztt.
 This is textbook sunk cost fallacy.

-Don’t Think Harder, Ask Smarter
+Don’t Try Harder, Ask Smarter

-Try asking: What is staying actually costing me?
+• ASK: What is staying actually costing me?

-And instead of asking some version of: How much longer can I tolerate this?
+Instead of asking some version of: How much longer can I tolerate this?

-Try asking: What would be a more worthwhile challenge?
+• ASK: What would be a more worthwhile challenge?

 Next